-A fascinating legacy of drawings was recently gifted to Kew from the Felix Dennis Estate, the first of which is now on display in the Shirley Sherwood Gallery of Botanical Art.
+A fascinating legacy of drawings was recently gifted to Kew from the Felix Dennis Estate.

 "Whosoever plants a tree, winks at immortality" - Felix Dennis

 At the end of last year Kew’s Library, Art and Archives took delivery of the first of ten very large scale drawings by artist Mark Frith from the estate of the late Felix Dennis.
 Inspired by the grandeur of Britain's ancient oak trees, many of which are believed to be more than a thousand years old, artist Mark Frith approached the publisher, poet, philanthropist and planter of trees Felix Dennis and proposed a series of drawings of millennial oaks.
 Equally passionate about these magnificent veterans, Felix Dennis commissioned a twenty drawing series.
 Frith’s intricate graphite works detail the individual nature of each tree, helping to document the results of a millennium of growth.